Parablechnum

 Parablechnum is a genus of ferns in the family Blechnaceae, subfamily Blechnoideae, according to the Pteridophyte Phylogeny Group classification of 2016 (PPG I).
 The genus is accepted in a 2016 classification of the family Blechnaceae, but other sources sink it into a very broadly defined Blechnum, equivalent to the whole of the PPG I subfamily.

 Species

-As of July 2025, using the PPG I classification system, the Checklist of Ferns and Lycophytes of the World accepted the following species:
+As of July 2025, using the PPG I classification system, the Checklist of Ferns and Lycophytes of the World accepted the following seventy-six species and one hybrid: